Datta-IITJ/CV_Project2/README.md

 # Comparative Analysis of Image Segmentation
 ## Overview
 Image segmentation is an important problem in computer vision that involves dividing an image into meaningful regions or objects.
-In this report, we provide an overview of the different techniques and algorithms used for image segmentation where we apply a comparative analysis of different deep learning methods.
+In this report, we provide an overview of the different techniques and algorithms used for image seg-mentation where we apply a comparative analysis of differ-ent deep learning methods.
 We modified the U-Net standard architecture and compared these architectures.
 We have also generated image labels for this segmentation process.

 Name of Students: